mayurnagrale/obsidian-git-sync/MSSQL/Basic Concepts.md

 		-Recursive query
 		-Avoid Code Duplication

- Temp Table-Temp Tables are physically created in the tempdb database.
+ Temp Table-Temp Tables are physically created in the #Tempdb database.
  Temporary Tables:
 Temporary tables are physical tables that are created in the temporary database (or session) and exist only for the duration of a session or a transaction.